-In the Department of Modern and Classical Languages, Literatures and Cultures (MCL), Japan Studies Offers:
+In the Department of Modern and Classical Languages, Literatures and Cultures (MCLLC), the Japan Studies program offers:

 - 4 years of Japanese language instruction, from the beginning to the advanced level;

 - A range of modern and pre-modern Japanese cultural and literary studies courses in English;

 - Study abroad opportunities in Japan;

 - Internship opportunities in the Bluegrass region;

 - Extracurricular/club activities on campus; and much more!

 In addition, in collaboration with faculty members in other academic units on campus (such as history, geography, sociology, art and visual studies), we offer a range of courses on Japan, Asia, and beyond from an interdisciplinary perspective.
 In addition to language courses and cultural/literary studies courses offered from MCLLC, students are able to take these interdisciplinary courses in order to pursue:

 - A major in Foreign Languages and International Economics/Japanese;